A few remarks on the tube algebra of a monoidal category: Introduction

-The relation between the Drinfeld center and the subfactor theoretic construction was subsequently clarified through the effort of many people: Longo--Rehren~\cite{MR1332979}, Izumi~\cite{MR1782145}, Masuda~\cite{MR1442437}, and M\"{u}ger~\cite{MR1966525}, to name just a few.
-We should note that both notions were mostly analyzed within the framework of fusion categories, which imposes finiteness assumption on the number of simple objects.
+The relation between the Drinfeld centre and the subfactor theoretic construction was subsequently clarified through the effort of many people: Longo and Rehren~\cite{MR1332979}, Izumi~\cite{MR1782145}, Masuda~\cite{MR1442437}, and M\"{u}ger~\cite{MR1966525}, to name just a few.
+We should note that both notions were mostly analysed within the framework of fusion categories, which imposes finiteness assumption on the number of simple objects.
 However, many constructions can be carried out without this restriction.
-The asymptotic inclusion is generalized to the notion of symmetric enveloping (SE) inclusion due to Popa~\cite{MR1302385}, while the notions of Drinfeld center and tube algebra do not require finiteness from the beginning.
-One difference, though, is that in the nonfusion case the unitary Drinfeld center in the usual sense may be too small to be interesting~\citelist{\cite{MR1444286}\cite{arXiv:1501.07390}}, and we should rather consider the centers of the corresponding ind-categories.
-Taking this into account, the relation between the SE-inclusions and the Drinfeld centers was clarified in our previous work~\cite{arXiv:1501.07390}.
-As for the tube algebras, their representations categories are still equivalent to the Drinfeld centers of the ind-categories~\cite{arXiv:1511.07329}.
+The asymptotic inclusion is generalised to the notion of symmetric enveloping (SE) inclusion due to Popa~\cite{MR1302385}, while the notions of Drinfeld centre and tube algebra do not require finiteness from the beginning.
+One difference, though, is that in the nonfusion case the unitary Drinfeld centre in the usual sense may be too small to be interesting~\citelist{\cite{MR1444286}\cite{arXiv:1501.07390}}, and we should rather consider the centres of the corresponding ind-categories.
+Taking this into account, the relation between the SE-inclusions and the Drinfeld centres was clarified in our previous work~\cite{arXiv:1501.07390}.
+As for the tube algebras, their representations categories are still equivalent to the Drinfeld centres of the ind-categories~\cite{arXiv:1511.07329}.
 We should also note that in the theory of planar algebras, an analogue of the tube algebra was formulated as the annular category of a planar algebra~\cite{MR1929335}.